-Not surprisingly, the country’s president Isaias Afewerki who has ruled since independence, dominates coverage.
-Equally unsurprising, the coverage is universally positive.
-As is the case in all secretive countries, the media had no idea how to react when Afewerki had a health scare recently so reported nothing for several weeks.
+, who has ruled since independence, dominates coverage which is universally positive.
+The media had no idea how to react when Afewerki had a health scare recently so reported nothing for several weeks.
 Intense rumour-mongering filled the vacuum.
 Opposition websites and social media commented on the fact president had not appeared on television for nearly a month and speculated on whether he had died.

 (photo of Afewerki: Geert Vanden Wijngaert/AP)

 .
 Internet service providers are required to connect to the web through government-operated EriTel.
-While Eritrea’s journalists in exile run diaspora websites from London, Houston and Toronto, domestic Internet access is only affordable for the government elite.
-In 2011 the country had plans to implement mobile Internet capability but as the social media impact on the Arab Spring became widely known, Afewerki’s government abandoned the idea.
+While Eritrea’s journalists in exile run diaspora websites from London, Houston and Toronto, domestic Internet access is only affordable for the elite.
+In 2011 Eritrea planned to implement mobile Internet capability but as the social media impact on the Arab Spring became widely known, Afewerki abandoned the idea.

-on Eritrea in 2009 for its support of Al Shabaab and other insurgents fighting neighbouring Somalia’s transitional government.
+on Eritrea in 2009 for its support of Al Shabaab and insurgents fighting Somalia’s transitional government.
 The UN resolution also references a longstanding border dispute between Eritrea and Djibouti and demanded Eritrea cease “arming, training, and equipping armed groups that aim to destabilize the region or incite violence and civil strife in Djibouti.”

 reported Ethiopia had attacked Eritrea for the first time in a decade with few repercussions.
 Ethiopia’s forces carried out a dawn raid in what it called a successful attack against military targets.
 Ethiopia claimed Eritrea used the military base to train an Ethiopian rebel group which has killed foreigners